 The Company has no employees.
-The majority of employees engaged in the activities of SBG are employed by Sesame Services Limited, a subsidiary undertaking of the Company.
+The majority of employees engaged in the activities of the Company are employed by Sesame Services Limited, a fellow SBG subsidiary undertaking.

 Our people's well-being and commitment to serving our stakeholders is essential for our long-term success.